 How to begin to write about yet another wonderful day at Penpont?
 Yet again, Gavin and Vina opened their home and gardens to HBTSR and a coachload of people from Swansea who are seeking Sanctuary .
 Yet again there was a constant production line of wonderful food and drinks from the kitchen coordinated by Jackie and a very well practiced team of supporters.
 There were horses, crafts, face painting, clothes, walks and the magnificent Live and Kicking choir to entertain.
 There was the wonderful friendly atmosphere and the fires both indoor and outdoors.
-There was opportunity to catch up , to chat, to meet new people and to immerse again in the beauty of the surroundings and marvel at the generosity of our hosts in sharing this all with us.
+There was opportunity to catch up , to chat, to meet new people and to be immersed again in the beauty of the surroundings and marvel at the generosity of our hosts in sharing this all with us.
 For a change we also had alpacas that people could pat and walk with and the weather was almost fine!

 Much that I might have said is even more eloquently written by Maria below .
 So here are little snippets that stuck with me.
 The chance to meet up with Michael for whom we campaigned when he was detained.
 He is so happy to be free ( albeit still waiting for the legal processes ) and to show photos of his beautiful son and wife.
 P who is going to appeal for refuge next month was able to meet with some of the team who will go to support him and we were able to agree to pay travel expenses so his friend could go with him.
 Adil carrying a large piece of wood that will be turned into a chopping block by the family who have just had their Leave to Remain confirmed.
 The faces of people watching the choir and the transformation of a couple who often look very sad as they sang and clapped along with the music.
 The choir’s songs seemed so appropriate especially The Long Road to Freedom and their warmth and enthusiasm was contagious doubtless inspired by Tanya their conductor.
 The children with beautifully painted faces, carrying large plates of cakes and wearing badges that they had made with Pat.
-The joy of a young man who used to round up sheep on a horse when he was farming at getting back into a horse- ‘much bigger than the horses at home’.
+The joy of a young man who used to round up sheep on a horse when he was farming at getting back onto a horse- ‘much bigger than the horses at home’.
 The mum who had never ridden who fell in love with the horse- ‘I’d love to have him’.
 Simon telling me about visiting Matthew’s House in Swansea and being able to talk to H who volunteers there regularly.
 The alpacas walking by the elephant hedge with children leading them H who had come on the service bus to catch up with a few of her local friends.
 T who had come so he could thank people who had been to court with him.
 C telling us about how having support when he went to court made him feel that nothing could go wrong and how his heart had felt like it was going to burst when the leave to remain letter arrived.

 Photos from the walk, the choir, Adil with the wood, the dogs and the list of activities